bclipp/data_engineering_projects/README.md

 **Blue** :

-* All python follows best practices: ie Pep8, Docstrings ect..
+* All code follows best practices and was run through a linter

 * Classes and Functions are used when appropriate